ropfoo/ez-gmaps/README.md

 </script>
 ```

-That's it!
-Now your markers should show up on the map.

 ### From Array

 Of course you can also add markers by defining them in an array with the **latitude** and **longitude** coordinates like this: